 - C 3.2 Create a diversity of mobility choices in Growth and Activity Areas, which have the greatest intensity of development. - C 3.5 Increase accessibility to transit options through non-motorized and other transit connections, such as, neighborhood circulators; on-demand transportation network companies; improved/enhanced sidewalks, multimodal paths, bicycle lanes; and non-motorized options for the final mile to reach public transit services. - C 3.6 Create, preserve, and enhance multimodal connections between residential areas and neighborhood-supporting land uses.

-Response: The proposed residential health care use is integrated in the heart of the Old Town Growth Area near medical, support services, entertainment, and cultural opportunities with multimodal transportation options as well as transportation services offered for the residents of The Osborn.
-The well-located site offers convenient connectivity to residential neighborhoods, community buildings/services and recreational opportunities as well.
+Response: The proposed residential community is integrated in the heart of the Old Town Growth Area near cultural, civic, and recreational opportunities with multimodal transportation options.